agurod42/dynamic-take-home/README.md

 - Restrict CORS to trusted origins; if switching to cookies, use HttpOnly + SameSite and add CSRF protections.
 - Rotate RPC credentials securely and add transaction status tracking.
 - Introduce role-based access control (RBAC) for shared wallets and multi-user scenarios.

-## Future enhancements

-- Multi-account support per user with configurable account types.
-- Shared wallets with invite flows.
-- Transaction status polling and integration with on-chain explorers.
-- Notifications or messaging (e.g., XMTP) for signed events.
-- Replace the vanilla UI with a component library (React/Vue) once requirements grow.

 ## License